Scott Kazmir: 2015 season

 In 2015, Kazmir began the season as the A's third starter and enjoyed one of the most effective extended stretches of his major league career.
 Over his first 18 starts, Kazmir's 2.38 ERA and ratios of 8.3 strikeouts and 6.9 hits per nine innings were among the best in the American League.
 He was also consistent, only once giving up more than three earned runs in a start during that span.

 The A's were not in serious contention for a playoff spot as the trade deadline approached, and Kazmir was rumored to be a potential acquisition target for several teams seeking to improve their starting pitching.
-On July 23, 2015, he was traded to the Houston Astros for two prospects - catcher Jacob Nottingham and pitcher Daniel Mengden.
+On July 23, 2015, he was traded to the Houston Astros for two prospect—catcher Jacob Nottingham and pitcher Daniel Mengden.

 Houston Astros

 Rest of the 2015 season

-Kazmir won his debut with the hometown Astros, going seven innings and giving up three hits with three strikeouts in a 4–0 Astros victory over the Kansas City Royals.
-However, he was less effective with Houston than he had been with Oakland.
-Over 13 starts, he earned a 4.17 ERA with ratios of 9.6 hits and 6.6 strikeouts per nine innings, and his record was 2–6.
+Kazmir won his debut with the hometown Astros, going seven innings and giving up three hits with three strikeouts in a 4–0 victory over the Kansas City Royals.
+The continuation of an outstanding month of July, Kazmir produced a 0.26 ERA and 24 strikeouts in 34 innings over five starts split with Oakland and Houston on the way to being named AL Pitcher of the Month for the second time in his career.
+The third-lowest July ERA in MLB history, Kazmir did not surrender any home runs, and batters managed just a .134 average against.
+However, his effectiveness as an Astro waned, allowing a 4.17 ERA with ratios of 9.6 hits and 6.6 strikeouts per nine innings, and 2–6 record over 13 starts.
+His totals with Oakland and Houston included 7–11 W–L, 3.10 ERA, and 155 strikeouts in 183 innings over 31 starts; the ERA qualified as fourth-best in the American League.
+It was the only point in his major league career that Kazmir recorded 30 or more starts in consecutive seasons.
 He also led MLB pitchers in errors, with seven.

-Houston made the playoffs as a wildcard team, and Kazmir started game two of the 2015 American League Division Series against the Kansas City Royals.
-He pitched into the 6th inning and gave up 3 runs, and although he left the game with the Astros holding a 4–3 lead, the Royals came back to win the game 5-4 and took the series in five games.
+Houston made the playoffs as a wildcard team, the club's first playoff experience since 2005.
+Kazmir started game two of the American League Division Series (ALDS) versus Kansas City.
+Pitching into the 6th inning, he surrendered 3 runs to leave the game with the Astros holding a 4–3 lead.
+However, the Royals came back to win, 5–4, and took the series in five games.